Glavo/kala-compress/README.md

 `CharsetNames` has been removed, please switch to `StandardCharsets`.

 Kala Compress no longer uses `Charset.defaultCharset()`, but uses UTF-8 as an alternative.
 Note that `file.encoding` defaults to UTF-8 since Java 18.
-(TODO: When you want to use platform native encoding, use the `kala.compress.utils.Charsets.nativeCharset()` explicitly as an alternative.)
+When you want to use platform native encoding, use the `kala.compress.utils.Charsets.nativeCharset()` explicitly as an alternative.

+In addition, APIs that accept encoding represented by `String` now no longer fall back to the default character set when the encoding is not supported or invalid.
+Now they throw exceptions just like `Charset.forName`.
+(The behavior when `null` is passed in is not affected, it will still fall back to the UTF-8)

 ### NIO2 Support (`java.nio.file.Path` and `java.nio.file.FileSystem`)